New

-Everything can be done using only the free mobile app—no need to invest in premium Instagram marketing tools!
+Everything can be done with the free mobile app.
+You do not need premium Instagram marketing tools.

 Let’s get started.

-Instagram organizes the follower’s list based on a handful of factors.
+Instagram organizes the user’s followers list based on a handful of factors.

-If your client’s followers list isn’t in alphabetical order anymore, you’ll find that user accounts at the top are the ones who interact with your client more frequently.
-They may give your client more likes, write frequent comments on their posts, answers most of their Instagram poll questions, and so on.
+If your client’s followers list isn’t in alphabetical order anymore, you’ll find that user accounts at the top or rank higher on your list are the ones who interact with your client more frequently.
+Engaging with your client frequently, including responding to Instagram poll questions, can deepen their connection with followers.

-No, being a social media “stalker” doesn’t propel your client’s Instagram account to the top of someone else’s followers list.
+No, being a social media stalker doesn’t propel your client’s Instagram account to the top of someone else’s followers list.
+Instagram favors interactions that show genuine engagement between users.
+Likes contribute, but carry less weight.
+Repeated profile views are tracked but have minimal impact on follower list placement.

-The order of your client’s Instagram following list is sorted according to mutual interactions with other users.
+Instagram primarily orders your following list based on your interactions with accounts, though ongoing tests may add minor relevance signals.
 This is Instagram’s “Default” method of organizing the following list, which is meant to help users find their closest connections.

 Instagram never publicly released the details of their followers/following list algorithms.

-However, widespread evidence and the independent studies conducted by the social media community—including Instagram influencers—reveal the following to be the biggest factors affecting the order of the followers/following list:
+However, widespread evidence and independent studies from the social media community that includes Instagram influencers reveal what many users consider the biggest factors that affect the order of the followers or following list.

 Your client doesn’t have to follow these users back for them to appear.
 This is intended by Instagram to help users identify people they may know based on their association with the account being inspected.